ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 📸 **Screenshot Placeholder:** Firewall logs displaying C2 communication over port 1337.

 ### Findings / Analysis

 The attacker used a Dynamic DNS service to obfuscate their C2 server IP.
 Port 1337 indicated custom malware communication, matching signatures of the Poison Ivy remote access tool.
 This showed a successful persistence channel was active.

 ### What I Learned

 I learned to detect C2 communications by correlating IDS, firewall, and endpoint data.
-Dynamic DNS is a common tactic for maintaining C2 reachability, and Splunk queries can identify these patterns through consistent destination hostnames and ports.
-This aligns with **MITRE ATT&CK T1071 (Application Layer Protocol)** and **Security+ Domain 3.3 (Analyze threat data to support an incident response)**.
+Dynamic DNS is a common tactic for maintaining C2 reachability, and Splunk queries can identify these patterns through consistent destiniation host names and ports.
+This aligns with **MITRE ATT&CK T1071 (Application Layer Protocol)** and **Securty+ Domain 3.3 (Analyze thread data to support an incident response)**.

 </details>